Oxford Sustainable Finance Summit

 The museum houses the University’s collections of art and antiquities.

 Oxford offers a large number of accommodation options in every category.
-Within walking distance of the Examination Schools there are a variety of rooms available at hotels and Colleges.
 Here is a list of recommended hotels.
 Please ensure to book your accommodation well in advance as summer is a busy period in Oxford.

 Confirmed Speakers